 - The Library houses closed reserve materials, such as national and international standards, course reserve books, study packs, theses and dissertations, university examination papers (Appendix 2), external examination papers and their suggested answers, patents, and the University Collection which includes various types of PolyU publications.

 - The PolyU Institutional Research Archive (PIRA) which collects and showcases the research and scholarly output created by the PolyU community.
-The PIRA comprises of digital records of journal articles, conference papers, technical reports, theses and other scholarly materials produced at the institution and makes them openly accessible to web search engines.
+The PIRA comprises of digital records of journal articles, conference papers and presentations, technical reports, working papers, books, book chapters, patents, theses and dissertations, images, drawings, videos, datasets and other scholarly materials produced at the institution and makes them openly accessible to web search engines.

 - Library Materials Budget

 Library budget is allocated annually by the University.
 The Library Materials Budget covers acquisition of all library resources including books, serials, electronic resources, audio-visual materials, interlibrary loans and binding of library materials.

 Borrower privileges are granted to library users covering staff and students, and also registered PolyU graduates, special borrowers, as well as JULAC (Joint University Librarians Advisory Committee) borrowers.